Informational Rescaling of PCA Maps with Application to Genetic Distance: Abstract

 \section{Abstract}

-We discuss the inadequacy of covariances/correlations and other measures in L-2 as relative distance metrics.
+We discuss the inadequacy of covariances/correlations and other measures in L2 as relative distance metrics under some conditions.
 We propose a computationally simple heuristic to transform a map based on standard principal component analysis (PCA) (when the variables are asymptotically Gaussian) into an entropy-based map where distances are based on mutual information (MI).
-Rescaling PCA distances using MI allows a representation of relative correlations.
-This entropy rescaled PCA, while preserving order relationships, changes the relative distances to make them linear to information.
+Rescaling Principal Component based distances using MI allows a representation of relative statistical associations when, as in genetics, it is applied on bit measurements between individuals' genomic mutual information.

+This entropy rescaled PCA, while preserving order relationships (along a dimension), changes the relative distances to make them linear to information.
+We show the effect on the entire world population and some subsamples, which leads to significant differences with the results of current research.

 \end{mdframed}